- 1 Top 6 Best Internal Hard Drive 4TB Reviews

 The Seagate BarraCuda 4TB Internal Hard Drive boasts an extra-large cache of 256MB, which can help the drive navigate multiple applications at once, helping it to excel with the Mac OS.
 This is also an extremely quiet drive, with a barely noticeable hum as it operates..
 We also liked that it is available in multiple size options in addition to 4TB, all the way up to 14TB and as low as 250GB.

 The company does offer a data recovery package, in addition to the warranty, but it costs significantly extra and requires a monthly subscription.
 Also, this does not come with the required SATA data cable for installation, so that will require another purchase unless you have one laying around from your last drive.
 It isn’t as compact as the best usb flash drive, but it has some great features.
+Other great Seagate products include the Seagate FireCuda and Seagate IronWolf Internal Hard Disk Drive, both of which are rated 4.5 out of 5 stars on Amazon due to their superior performance and storage.

 #3 MaxDigitalData 4TB Internal Hard Drive